 When you drive up, you are greeted by a waterfall that would look natural along the road to Hana.
 (In fact, one of the tour companies shows this waterfall in their jungle tour of Hana brochure—shame on them.)
 Once you’ve checked in, you just gotta check out the pools.
 Imagine nine interconnected pools with a current running between many of them.
 Waterslides, Tarzan rope swings, rapids to shoot, a sandy baby beach portion, and a swim-up bar.
 This pool is wildly popular, and you’ll be forgiven if you sometimes wonder if everyone staying at the resort has decided to hang out at the pool for the day (quiet, it ain’t, even at the adult pool).
 The chairs are very tightly packed around all the pools.

-Speaking of chairs, if you rent the cabanas at the pool, it costs $250–$1,250 per day—among the most expensive in all of Hawaii in peak season.
+Speaking of chairs, if you rent the cabanas at the pool, it’s among the most expensive in all of Hawaii in peak season.
 And you should reserve it in advance.
 But hey, they sure do pamper you.
 They’ll serve you water, popsicles and fruit.
-We think at that price they should at least include a personal masseuse.
-Casabella chairs are $50–$300 per day by the pool and on the lawn by the beach.
+We think for those prices they should at least include a personal masseuse.
+Casabella chairs are also available per day by the pool and on the lawn by the beach.
 At least the umbrellas and chairs are free.

 The 40 acres of grounds do hide lots of nooks and crannies where one can find some privacy.
 They are more smoker-friendly, in that the areas where you can smoke feel less like a punishment and more like a pleasant spot to enjoy a cigar.
 Over $30 million worth of art—some beautiful, some bizarre—adorns the grounds and lobby.